-This article guides you through each step of designing a badge in Webex Events Onsite. 🎨 Read on, or watch the following video for a demo!
-Please note that the video currently shows the old Webex Events Platform menu structure.
-The process for designing a badge is the same, however.
+This article guides you through each step of designing a badge in Webex Events Onsite. 🎨 Keep reading, or watch the following video for a demo!

-To make a new badge, click the New Badge button.
 In the modal that appears, enter a Badge Name that will help you and your staff understand who this badge is for.
-If you imported Attendee Types or they synced from Webex Events Registration, select one or more Attendee Types.
-Otherwise, leave it blank and add Attendee Type later.

 When you're ready, click Create.
 This takes you to the 'Edit Badge' page.

-Before you start adding and arranging elements on a badge, there are some important things to consider that may influence your design.
+Before you start adding and arranging elements on a badge, there are some important aspects to consider that may influence your design.

-If you turn on the Mirror Badge setting in the Layout tab, simply make adjustments to information, images, text, and shapes in the top part of the Preview.
+If you activate the Mirror Badge setting in the Layout tab, simply adjust information, images, text, and shapes in the top part of the Preview.
 The bottom part will update automatically.

-If you're using a double-sided badge, and you didn't turn on Mirror Badge, click the Back View tab.
+If you're using a double-sided badge and you don't activate the Mirror Badge setting, click the Back View tab.
 The Preview will invert, and you can adjust information, images, text, and shapes in the top part of the Preview.

 Images only print in black and white, and image quality may vary depending on the badge type you choose.
 In general, we recommend pre-printing your company logo and any other images that will appear on all badges to make sure the images are crisp and clear.